ozgedoseme/Event-Driven-Motor-Controller-STM32/README.md

-# 🏎️ TEKNOFEST NovaDrive — EV Powertrain & Actuator Controller (2023-2024)
+# 🏎️ TEKNOFEST Autonomous Vehicle Competiton — EV Powertrain & Actuator Controller (2023-2024)

 This repository contains the microcontroller firmware developed for our **TEKNOFEST Autonomous Vehicle (NovaDrive) Student Team**.
 The core focus of this project was to handle dynamic motor velocity profiles, mechanical braking, and low-level safety states on an ARM Cortex-M based STM32 platform.